0giv/DiscordKeyloggerBot/README.md

 ## After Running on Target

-You will receive the log file every 200 keyboard presses.
+You will receive the log file every day at 11.30 a.m.

 ![Log File](logszip.png)